 The principal activity of the group during the year was the provision of ONCAMPUS pathway programmes as part of Cambridge Education Group ('CEG').
+It also launched its new Services brand during the year.

 The group is a leading UK-based enterprise solution provider to the higher education sector.
 The group offers critical, high quality academic services, enabling thousands of students to achieve their academic ambitions by: